Create an ERC20 contract

 @query function totalSupply(): UInt256 var supply_state = State< UInt256 >("total_supply"); return supply_state.get(0u64); endfunction

-balanceOf, on the other hand, makes a dynamic look up based on the address of
+balanceOf, on the other hand, does a dynamic look up based on the address of

-0. Both are valid ways to manage a state existance.
+Both are valid ways to manage a state existence.

-to are explicit function arguments and whether these addresses signed the transaction needs to be checked within the
+to are explicit function arguments and whether these addresses signed the transaction is checked within the

 @action function transfer(from: Address, to: Address, value: UInt256) : Bool if(!from.signedTx()) return false; endif var from_state = State< UInt256 >(from); var from_balance = from_state.get( UInt256(0u64) ); if(from_balance < value) return false; endif var to_state = State< UInt256 >(to); var to_balance = to_state.get( UInt256(0u64) ); // TODO: Polyfilling due to missing UInt256 functionality var u_from = toUInt64(from_balance); var u_to = toUInt64(to_balance); var u_amount = toUInt64(value); u_from -= u_amount; u_to += u_amount; from_balance = UInt256(u_from); to_balance = UInt256(u_to); from_state.set(from_balance); to_state.set(to_balance); return true; endfunction

-The functions up until now constitute a basic token contract that allows creation of tokens and transfer between participants.
-The more interesting functionality is the
+So far, the functions we've seen constitute a basic token contract that allows creation of tokens and transfer between participants.
+A more interesting functionality is the

 allowance mechanism in the ERC20 contract that gives one address the possibility of spending some amount based on the allowance details.